 If you search on Indeed.com for “financial advisor,” you will find that many well-known financial firms have job opportunities for “Financial Advisor”, “Wealth Management Advisor”, “Financial Consultant” and the like.
 If you look closer at the job description and see “no financial experience necessary,” that should be a red flag of a firm that you don’t want to work with.
 Hopefully, you don’t find that this is the case for the current firm that you are working with.

-The majority of individuals who call themselves financial advisors actually work for a “Broker-Dealer”(a.k.a.
+Many of individuals who call themselves financial advisors actually work for a “Broker-Dealer”(a.k.a.
 “Registered Representative”).

 There are financial advisors who are registered with the U.S. Securities and Exchange Commission (SEC) or in individual states as “Investment Advisers” (a.k.a.
 “Investment Adviser Representatives”) who work for a “Registered Investment Adviser” (RIA).
 Investment Advisers have a fiduciary obligation to their clients which the SEC defines as a “fundamental obligation to act in the best interest of your clients and to provide investment advice in your client’s best interests.”
 This is the type of arrangement a client should want with their financial advisor.